Devco-Morkjebla/CameraLight/README.md

 # CameraLight
-This programs purpose is to help ypur camera in dim or badly lit scenarios
+This programs purpose is to help your camera in dim or badly lit scenarios

 The program displays a warm bright border on your main monitor/screen